-The reason for many people to visit Islay for the first time is most likely the presence of eight working whisky distilleries on the island, and just as many people discover that Islay has much more to offer.
+The reason for many people to visit Islay for the first time is most likely the presence of nine working whisky distilleries on the island, and just as many people discover that Islay has much more to offer.
 This is probably the reason why so many people choose to come back to this beautiful island and discover all the other things Islay has to offer with wildlife and birding being one of those many reasons.

 Islay wildlife is very diverse, interesting, spectacular, everywhere present and easy to spot.
 Islay is famous for it's more than 200 different species of birds, from which almost 100 breed on Islay.
 Observing birds and other wildlife is as easy as doing your daily groceries.
 Just walk over the various walking routes, out in the wild or take the car and drive slowly over the many remote and almost deserted single track roads.
 All you have to do is observe the fields around you and you have guaranteed success, specially in the hours just after sunrise or before sunset.